evolution-ui/evolution-ui/.github/CONTRIBUTING.md

 * [Evolution UI - color palette](http://www.sassmeister.com/gist/d384a2c6746a3c4045b49512e6795aa6)

-For a complete list of these utilities, take a look at the internal sassdoc.
-Type in your shell the command: `npm run sassdoc`
+For a complete list of these utilities, take a look at the internal [sassdoc](#sassdoc).

 ---------------------------